ashish0kumar/tint/README.md

 ### Build from Source

-Clone the repo, build the project and move it inside your `$PATH`
+Clone the repo, build the project and move it inside your `$PATH`:

 ```bash
 git clone --depth=1 https://github.com/ashish0kumar/tint